Telemarketing scammer at Crimes of Persuasion

 ST. CLOUD, Minn. -- startribune.com 01/15/04 - An Albany man accused of bilking more than $386,000 from investors has been charged with 26 felonies.

 Thomas Raymond Terres, 46, admitted taking the money and has paid back more than $110,000, authorities said.
-He was charged with eight counts of theft and 18 counts of unlawful offer of securities.

 A 17-page complaint details the investment scams dating back to August 1999 that Terres used to take thousands from clients.
-Many of the 27 victims are in their 50s or older, and some lost their retirement accounts.

 Terres, who has never been licensed as an investment broker or adviser, is accused of falsely claiming to be a certified public accountant and a former Internal Revenue Service employee, the complaint said.